-Continuing Example 1.3, another inspector repeats the study with a different simple random sample of 40 bolts.
-She finds that 36 of them, or 90%, are good.
-The first inspector claims that she must have done something wrong, since his results showed that 85%, not 90%, of bolts are good.
-Is he right?
+Continuing Example 1.3, another inspector repeats the study with a different simple random sample of 40 bolts, and finds that 36 of them, or 90%, are good.
+The first inspector claims that something is wrong, since the previous results showed that 85%, not 90%, of bolts are good.
+Is this correct?

-No, he is not right.
+No, this is not correct.
 This is sampling variation at work.
 Two different samples from the same population will differ from each other and from the population.

 Since simple random samples don't reflect their populations perfectly, why is it important that sampling be done at random?
 The benefit of a simple random sample is that there is no systematic mechanism tending to make the sample unrepresentative.
 The differences between the sample and its population are due entirely to random variation.
 Since the mathematical theory of random variation is well understood, we can use mathematical models to study the relationship between simple random samples and their populations.
 For a sample not chosen at random, there is generally no theory available to describe the mechanisms that caused the sample to differ from its population.
 Therefore, nonrandom samples are often difficult to analyze reliably.